I need more information on…

 My PO says I have to go, what next?

-If you need to meet with someone please make an appointment.
-If you know your peer counselor’s number call them.
-If you don’t have their number or you don’t have one yet please call the center that is closest to you.
+If you have your peer counselor’s information, please call to make an appointment.
+If you do not have their information, you may call the center that is closest to you.

 How much does this cost?

-All of our services are no fee to you.
-We do ask for donations to help keep them going.
+All of our services are no cost to you.
+We kindly ask for donations in order to maintain our programs.

-Even though you are not using drugs, Rise Recovery is for the whole family to learn and understand the disease.
+Even if you are not using drugs, Rise Recovery provides the necessary tools for the entire family to understand the disease.

-Do I have to tell you all everything about me?
+Do I have to share everything about myself?

 Can I bring my friend?